Planning to be in Rome New Years Eve? What more beautiful place to ring in the new year, with all around cheer, and . . . the Colosseum?

 If you are visiting Rome New Years Eve, here are some things you can do besides eating (cenone or otherwise):

-You can also see fireworks from any of the above venues, and the large monuments and piazzas in Rome, where you will likely be celebrating anyway.
+You can also see fireworks from large monuments and piazzas in Rome, where you will likely be celebrating anyway.
 If you can get to a high up vantage point, you will have great views.
-Such points include the Gianicolo Hill, the Pincio above piazza del Popolo, and any rooftop you can get to.
+Such points include the Gianicolo Hill, the Piazza del Popolo, and any rooftop you can get to.

 Taxis will be hard to come by.
 Don't count on finding one easily!

 And if you are thinking you will just use Uber, thank again.
 Find out more about taxing taxis in Rome here.

 Bottom line - either pre-book a private car service through your hotel, or just don't plan to count on finding taxis in Rome New Years Eve.